 The University of Wisconsin–Madison's La Follette School of Public Affairs seeks candidates who demonstrate the ability and experience to engage in a rigorous public affairs graduate program.
-The faculty admissions committee looks for evidence that a candidate will successfully complete the program through a holistic review of each applicant's application, transcripts, GRE, references, resume and the statement of purpose.
+The faculty Admissions Committee looks for evidence of strong academic achievement, relevant experience, potential for success in the public affairs graduate programs, commitment to promoting diversity and inclusion, and capacity to do well in a public service career, through a holistic review of each student's application, transcripts, references, optional GRE scores, resume, and statement of purpose.

 All applications that are received by January 1 will be given priority consideration for admission and funding.
 Applications will be considered after that date on a rolling admissions basis.